ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 This analysis provides a deeper look into the formal standards detailing jetton [behavior](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [metadata](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md).
 A less formal, sharding-focused overview of jetton architecture is available in our [anatomy of jettons blog post](https://blog.ton.org/how-to-shard-your-ton-smart-contract-and-why-studying-the-anatomy-of-tons-jettons).

-We have also included details about our third-party open-source TON Payment Processor ([bicycle](https://github.com/gobicycle/bicycle)), which allows users to deposit and withdraw both Toncoin and jettons using a separate deposit address without a text memo.
+We have also included details about our third-party open-source TON payment processor ([bicycle](https://github.com/gobicycle/bicycle)), which allows users to deposit and withdraw both Toncoin and jettons using a separate deposit address without a text memo.